LlamaFlowJs/LlamaFlowJs/apps/docs/docs/observability/index.md

 ## Langtrace

 Enhance your observability with Langtrace, a robust open-source tool supports OpenTelemetry and is designed to trace, evaluate, and manage LLM applications seamlessly.
-Langtrace integrates directly with LlamaFlow, offering detailed, real-time insights into performance metrics such as accuracy, evaluations, and latency.
+Langtrace integrates directly with llamaflowjs, offering detailed, real-time insights into performance metrics such as accuracy, evaluations, and latency.

 #### Install